 Caltrans, Amtrak, and CCJPA have created a program of periodic overhauls to the existing fleet that will result in improved performance.
 The main engines of the original fleet of F59 Locomotives were rebuilt and upgraded from 2011-2015 to exceed current EPA TIER II emissions standards.
-All locomotives are now equipped with a digital security camera system to improve safety and security.
+All locomotives are now equipped with inward and outward facing a digital security cameras system to improve safety and security.
 In addition, 14 California Cab Cars have been converted to Cab/Baggage/Bike cars similar to the five newer Surfliner Cabs, to provide greater baggage storage and 13 more bike racks.

-Additional projects underway include replacing HVAC units to provide better air quality and climate control using new environmentally-friendly technology and refrigerants; rehabbing the upper level of diner cars to improve seating capacity, food storage, lighting, and counter top space; improving monitoring equipment in cab cars and locomotives; and replacing door mechanics and side paneling on certain passengers cars.
+Additional projects underway include replacing HVAC units to provide better air quality and climate control using new environmentally-friendly technology and refrigerants; rehabbing the upper level of diner cars to improve seating capacity, food storage, lighting, and counter top space; improving monitoring equipment in cab cars and locomotives; and replacing door mechanics and side paneling on certain passengers cars; and; installing an updated.
 SJJPA and CCJPA are also planning to upgrade the Wi-Fi system during FY 2020/21.